 Starting a family is a decision that requires some careful considerations, including thinking about any career issues that might arise and assessing your emotional readiness.
 During the planning process, getting your finances in order is a good first step.

-Childcare costs can be high, although with some research you should be able to find an option that fits your budget.
-The potential choices include employer daycare or discounts toward childcare, or a nanny-share with other families.
-Many daycares have long waiting lists so you’ll want to inquire early in your pregnancy.
-If you plan on hiring a sitter or nanny, give yourself enough time to interview and check references before making a decision.
+Child-care costs can be high, although with some research you should be able to find an option that fits your budget.
+The potential choices include employer day care or discounts toward child care, or a nanny-share with other families.
+Many day care centers have long waiting lists, so you’ll want to inquire early in your pregnancy.
+If you plan to hire a sitter or nanny, give yourself enough time to interview and check references before making a decision.
 Also, don’t be shy about embracing help from family members.

-Many couples decide they’re ready for a baby when one or both have reached a plateau in their careers or are ready for a break.
-If finances allow, one parent may decide to take on full- or part-time childcare duties or switch off with the other parent by altering work schedules, which will offset childcare costs.
+Many couples decide they’re ready to have a baby when one or both have reached a plateau in their careers or are ready for a break.
+If finances allow, one parent may decide to take on full- or part-time child-care duties or switch off with the other parent by altering work schedules, which will offset child-care costs.
 You should also check on parental leave policies from your employer, which may allow you to take a set number of weeks off at a percentage of your pay.

-If you rely solely on public transportation or get around in a two-seat sports car, you may need a reliable vehicle that safely accommodates a child seat for all those trips to the pediatrician and daycare center.
+If you rely solely on public transportation or get around in a two-seated sports car, you may need a reliable vehicle that safely accommodates a child seat for all those trips to the pediatrician and day-care center.
 Likewise, your living quarters may be perfectly adequate for two adults but may require renovating to make a safe space for a nursery and all the belongings a baby needs.
 Or you may need to move.
-Are you okay with these changes?

 Consider your household budget and determine how much in additional expenditures it can absorb.
 The daily costs of caring for a baby can add up quickly, including diapers, formula, baby food, clothes and all the other accessories.
 That’s not to mention larger, less-frequent purchases such as a crib, car seat, stroller and highchair.